SethRobertson/GitBestPractices/0main.md

 ## Choose a workflow

 Some people have called git a tool to create a SCM workflow instead of an SCM tool.
 There is some truth to this.
+I am not going to specifically espouse one specific workflow as the best practice for using git since it depends heavily on the size and type of project and the skill of users, developers, and release engineers; however both reflexive avoidance of branches due to stupidity of other SCM systems and reflexive overuse of branches (since branches are actually easy with git) is most likely ignorance.
+Pick the style which best suits your project and don't complain about user's tactical uses of private branches.

 ### Branch workflows